 Clearly, most athletes currently participating in the Rio Olympics should have had screening for any risk factors.

-At the close of the interview Lindsay sharedthat you can learn more about SCA at SICD.com, sponsored by Boston Scientific.
+At the close of the interview Lindsay shared that you can learn more about SCA at SICD.com, sponsored by Boston Scientific.
 Dr. Callahan said that knowing CPR plus having an AED on site are crucial to saving the life of someone who experiences SCA.
-A new study releasing in the Journal of the American College of Cardiology this week (August 23rd edition) suggests that there is currently only a one in five chance that an AED will be nearby when someone experiences a cardiac arrest.
+A study released in the Journal of the American College of Cardiology suggests that there is currently only a one in five chance that an AED will be nearby when someone experiences a cardiac arrest.

 Lindsay hopes that Lindsay’s Law becomes a national mandate similar to recent legislation requiring all high school graduates to know CPR in order to graduate.
 It’s clear that Lindsay’s Law can help to save lives.

 See more helpful articles:

 Sudden Cardiac Death in Athletes: Prevention

 Online Tool Helps Young Adults Identify Heart Risk